Madurai Meenakshi Temple – Meenakshi Amman

 - As per ancient history, a Lotus-shaped city was built by the Pandyan King Kulasekhara around the Shiva Linga (Sundareshwara) worshiped by Lord Indra.
 It is believed that Lord Shiva was impressed by his devotion and blessed him.
 During the blessing, nectar dripped from his locks of hair and fell on the Earth.
 As a result, the city came to be known as Madhurapuri, Madhu meaning Honey.
 With the passage of time, the name became Madurai.

-Significance of the Meenakshi Temple
+Significance of Madurai Meenakshi Temple

 - The idol of Shri Meenakshi Amman is made of greenish black stone.
 The Linga of Lord Sundareshwara is believed to be one of the 68 Swayambhu Lingas worshiped in India.
 The Swayambhu Lingas are believed to be the representations of Lord Shiva that have risen from the ground by themselves.
 They have not been manmade and are naturally occurring.
 The Linga is supported by 64 Bhootaganas, 32 Lions, and 8 Elephants.

-- The Meenakshi Amman Temple is one of the Pancha Sabhai Sthalangal of Lord Nataraja, a form of Lord Shiva.
+- The Madurai Meenakshi Temple is one of the Pancha Sabhai Sthalangal of Lord Nataraja, a form of Lord Shiva.
 Pancha means Five, Sabhai means hall and Sthala mean place.
 Lord Nataraja is referred to the form of Lord Shiva when he performs the different forms of Cosmic Dance.
 These five Sthalas or places represent the different forms of cosmic dance performed by Lord Nataraja.
 They are symbolized in sculptures depicting the respective postures and made out of precious elements.
-The sculpture of Lord Nataraja worshiped at the Meenakshi Amman Temple is called “Velli Ambalam Natarajar” and it is made of “Velli” meaning “Silver”.
+The sculpture of Lord Nataraja worshiped at the Madurai Meenakshi Temple is called “Velli Ambalam Natarajar” and it is made of “Velli” meaning “Silver”.
 The uniqueness of this representation is that Lord Nataraja is shown with his right leg raised instead of the usually left leg as represented in the other depictions.
 The other four Temples with such unique sculptures are located in Chidambaram (Gold), Thiruvalangadu (Emerald), Tirunelveli (Copper) and Coutrallam (Art).

-- The Porthamarai Kulam, meaning the “Pond with the Golden Lotus” is the name given to the sacred Temple Tank.
+- The Porthamarai Kulam, meaning the “Pond with the Golden Lotus” is the name given to the sacred Madurai Meenakshi Temple Tank.
 It is also called as Adi Theertham, Shiva Ganga, Utthama Theertham, Gnana Theertham and Mukthi Theertham.
 It is believed that the tank was initially created by Lord Shiva himself when he thrust his Trishul into the Earth on request from Nandi.

 - It was believed in ancient times that the worthiness of any new literature can be judged by placing the book on the surface of the tank.
 The poor quality literature would sink while the scholastic ones would remain afloat.
 It is believed that taking a bath with the water from the Theertham will provide Mukti or Moksha in life.
 It will also lead to the fulfillment of desires.

-- Meenakshi Temple is an architectural wonder.
-The imposing 14 Gopurams of the Temple Complex are awe inspiring and intricately carved.
-The numerous Mandapas of the Temple like the Thousand Pillars Mandapam, Ashta Shakthi Mandapam, Kambatadi Mandapam, Puthu Mandapam, Viravasantharaya Mandapam, Kalyana Mandapam, Mudali Pillai Mandapam and the Mangayarkarasi Mandapam tell us stories about Lord Shiva and Goddess Parvati sculpted out of rock.
+- Madurai Meenakshi Temple is an architectural wonder.
+The imposing 14 Gopurams of the Madurai Meenakshi Temple Complex are awe inspiring and intricately carved.
+The numerous Mandapas of the Madurai Meenakshi Temple like the Thousand Pillars Mandapam, Ashta Shakthi Mandapam, Kambatadi Mandapam, Puthu Mandapam, Viravasantharaya Mandapam, Kalyana Mandapam, Mudali Pillai Mandapam and the Mangayarkarasi Mandapam tell us stories about Lord Shiva and Goddess Parvati sculpted out of rock.
 There are several legends of Lord Shiva depicted in statues like the Thiruvilayadal (Games of Lord Shiva), Mahabharatha, Bikshadanar, and Ramayana.

-- Meenakshi Temple forms a part of the new top 30 wonders of the World and was a nominee for the “New Seven Wonders of the World”.
+- Madurai Meenakshi Temple forms a part of the new top 30 wonders of the World and was a nominee for the “New Seven Wonders of the World”.

 - A huge Ganapathi idol is worshiped just outside the sanctum out of Goddess Meenakshi.
 This idol is supposed to be at least 1500 years ago.
-It was discovered by the King Thirumalai Nayak during the digging of the Temple area for its renovation.
+It was discovered by the King Thirumalai Nayak during the digging of the Madurai Meenakshi Temple area for its renovation.

 - As one comes out of the sanctum of Goddess Meenakshi, one must look up to the ceiling to see a recently painted 3-Dimensional image of Lord Shiva’s Linga.
 The Linga gives us an illusion of following us as we circle around it below.